Liam-McKenna04/tailwindcss-noise/README.md

 # Tailwind CSS Noise Plugin

-A Tailwind CSS plugin for adding noise effects to your designs using Gaussian distribution.
+A Tailwind CSS plugin for adding noise effects to your designs using a Gaussian distribution.

 ## Installation